Introduction

 Understanding Your Target Audience in Marketing Planning

-Once you have a clear understanding of your target audience, you can tailor your marketing messages to resonate with them.
-This involves creating a unique value proposition that addresses their specific needs and desires.
-A value proposition is a statement that explains how your product or service solves a problem or fulfills a need better than your competitors.
+Use What You Learn Once you know your target audience, you can make your marketing messages speak to them directly.
+You create something called a value proposition, which explains how your product or service solves a problem or fulfills a need better than your competitors.
+Basically, you tell your audience why they should choose you.

 SWOT Analysis in Marketing Planning